-The WICE system is a powerful and flexible automotive telematics platform developed by Alkit Communications AB providing access to measurement data from test vehicles, enabling fleet management and state-of-health of test vehicles, rapid prototyping of new ECU functions, and remote ECU software download.
+The WICE system is a powerful and flexible automotive telematics platform developed by Alkit Communications AB providing access to measurement data from connected vehicles, enabling fleet management and state-of-health services, supporting rapid prototyping of new ECU functions, and remote ECU software download.

 The WICE platform and services

 The WICE system consists of two main parts (see Figure 1):

 - An in-vehicle data logging and measurement system (also known as Wireless Communication Unit, WCU), including connectivity and telematics services.
 A number of different hardware platforms are available for in-vehicle installation, including the MX-4 platform from Host Mobility and the MIIPS platform from Fältcom.
 The in-vehicle hardware unit supports communication interfaces for measuring and logging vehicular data (including CAN and FlexRay buses, analog inputs, digital inputs, USB and Ethernet).

 - A back-end server infrastructure including data storage, database with meta-information, and a web-based front-end user interface (known as the “WICE Portal”), and a REST-based programming API.

 Figure 1: Overview of the WICE system

 The following application services are supported by the WICE system:

 - A metrology service, enabling engineers (or other users) to collect measurement data of different kinds from connected vehicles.
 This includes CAN/FlexRay/LIN frames and signals, audio, video, UDS diagnostics, internal ECU signals read by CCP or XCP, and more.
-Measurement assignments can be sent to test vehicles through the WICE Portal interface, and measurement data can be accessed and downloaded for analysis.
+Measurement assignments can be sent to connected vehicles through the WICE Portal interface, and measurement data can be accessed and downloaded for analysis.

 - A Rapid Prototyping platform, enabling emulated execution of ECU services in the in-vehicle WICE unit, for proof-of-concept testing of new automotive functions and services.